honeycomb on a fork

 honeycomb on plate

-Where Can I Buy Raw Honeycomb?
+Where Can I Buy Honeycomb?

-Where Do We Source Our Raw Honeycomb?
+Where Do We Source Our Honeycomb?

 We source our honeycomb from small-scale beekeepers in Pennsylvania and Minnesota who responsibly harvest only when there is genuine surplus.
 We strictly source varietals that are harvested in the USA.

-Honey bees play a crucial role in producing honeycomb, which they use to store raw honey, pollen, propolis, royal jelly, and even larvae.
+Honey bees play a crucial role in producing honeycomb, which they use to store minimally filtered honey, pollen, propolis, royal jelly, and even larvae.
 Usually, with a limited number of hives, beekeepers preserve the uncapped comb after harvest so that the bees have an easier time producing honey next season.
 Because our beekeepers specialize in this art form, taking a small amount of comb doesn't impact the colony's health.

-How is Raw Honeycomb Made?
+How is Honeycomb Made?

 The honeybee has a gland that secretes wax.
 Bees are excellent housekeepers, and it is their instinct to pull the secreted wax off each other to keep their hives clean and orderly.